 The Centre of Islamic and Middle Eastern Law (CIMEL), at SOAS, University of London, promotes the study and understanding of Islamic law and modern Middle East legal systems.
 The site includes reading lists for the study of Islamic law and a list of publications which have resulted from CIMEL’s conferences and lecture series.
 Some documents are reproduced on the site.
 Also accessible here is information and materials relating to the ‘Honour Crimes’ Project (2000-2005), which was jointly co-ordinated by CIMEL and INTERIGHTS.

 This section of the Legal Information Institute web site, produced by Cornell Law School, provides links to resources for Middle Eastern (predominantly Islamic) countries.
 It includes links to constitutions, Government sites and legislation where available.

 A guide to Islamic Law (Sharia) resources on the internet, edited by Andrew Grossman, a member of the bar in both the UK and USA.
-The site gives details of various subjects (background, language, historical issues, Islamic law in western courts and public policy) and, where appropriate, links to – web sites, major documents, treaties and periodicals.
-This is an updated version, published on the LLRX.com web site August 2002.
+Links are provided throughout, and there is also a collection of “bibliographic and general links”.
+The guide is published on the LLRX web site and dated August 2002.